 In an exclusive interview with ONE Esports Lance Chiu, Talon Esports‘ former Chief Design Officer, talks about what goes into designing an esports jersey.
 And you can be sure Chiu knows what it takes to design high-performance athletic apparel, as he previously worked as Nike Asia Pacific’s Studio Design Director before joining Talon.

 Every movement and every gesture of players are taken into consideration when designing an esports jersey.

 “We consider how the player may sit, the way their arms glide across the desk, areas that might need to be cooler or have added comfort; and we design around those parameters to make sure we enhance the players’ game performance,” Chiu explained to ONE Esports.

-Talon’s sleek pair of Kinematic Jogger Pants not only keeps players in style, but it also helps them endure longer gaming hours with its purposeful seams.
+Talon’s sleek pair of Kinematic Jogger Pants not only keeps players in style, but also helps them endure longer gaming hours with its purposeful seams.
 “So it doesn’t rub on the leg in an uncomfortable way,” added Chiu.